aledor07/Evapotranspiration_forecasting/README.md

 ## Backtesting

-El error absoluto medio porcentual al simular el periodo de 01/05/2022 al 26/05/2023 es del 22.30%, empleando Prophet como método predictivo.
-Al emplear la evapotranspiración registrada la semana anterior como predicción, el error se reduce hasta el 14.32% .
+The mean absolute percentage error when simulating the period from 01/05/2022 to 26/05/2023 is 22.30%, using Prophet as the prediction method.
+When using the evapotranspiration recorded the previous week as a prediction, the error is reduced to 14.32%.